webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 Type: `number`<br />
 Default: `5`

-*(only for vm and or em/simulators)*

 ### sauceConnect
-If true it runs Sauce Connect and opens a secure connection between a Sauce Labs virtual machine running your browser tests.
+If `true` it runs Sauce Connect and opens a secure connection between a Sauce Labs virtual machine running your browser tests.

 Type: `Boolean`<br />
 Default: `false`

-*(only for vm and or em/simulators)*

 ### sauceConnectOpts
 Apply Sauce Connect options (e.g. to change port number or logFile settings).
 See [this list](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide) for more information.
 Per default, the service disables SC proxy auto-detection via `noAutodetect`` as this can be unreliable for some machines.